The WAMSS Committee Structure

 The Allied health reps organise and run Allied health (aka a really big party for all students studying health related courses at WA universities).
 If you’re keen to get involved; contact your Allied health reps

 Sports reps organise sports events for medical students of all year groups.
 Their mission is to promote involvement and participation across all year groups, including our associate members.
 If you want to get involved; talk to your sports reps.

-The Pubs reps are responsible for ensuring the writing, printing and distribution of most of WAMSS’s publications including the ‘Alternative Faculty handbook’, 'Flux', 'Murmur' and 'Reflex'.
+The Pubs reps are responsible for ensuring the writing, printing and distribution of most of WAMSS’s publications, like the MD Orientation Guidebook and Reflex.
 If you want to get involved as a writer for any of these, or you want to know more about what they are; contact your Pubs reps.